 Repayment refers to the process of paying back the money you borrowed to the lender, which in the case of a Stafford Loan is the federal government.
 The government does employ outside institutions to collect money and service the actual loan.
 These are called loan servicers and can change through the course of your loan.
 The terms of your loan will stay the same no matter how many times the loan is transferred or whom your loan servicer is.

-You can find information on whom your loan servicer is on the My Federal Student Aid website using your unique Federal Student Aid PIN.
-The PIN is an electronic signature unique to you and is used to apply for federal student aid online as well as to check the status of your loans and access your Federal Student Aid records.
+You can find information on whom your loan servicer is on the My Federal Student Aid website using your FSA ID.
+The FSA ID is unique to you and is used to apply for federal student aid online as well as to check the status of your loans and access your Federal Student Aid records.
 It is your responsibility to make sure your loan servicer has your current and updated contact information as well.

 There are several options for repaying a Stafford Loan, and all of these should be covered during your exit interview.
 An exit interview is a required condition of obtaining a federal loan.
 During this interview, you will learn your responsibilities and rights as a borrower as well as learn how to repay your loan and the deferment options available to you.